christine-phunt/Book-app/readme.md

 - `README.md` - The documentation for that pattern; what it is, how to use it, etc.
 - `examples/` - Contains a bare-bones implementation of the pattern, and a more in-depth example implementation.

-### Contributing

-Submissions are accepted via pull requests only.

-TODO - add a guide here on how to get a contribution accepted get accepted.

 ### TODO List

 - Finish a nodejs-api-server pattern